 The EFEKT Agency is a sister company of Neoteric, our special task unit responsible for UX/UI design.
-EFEKT supports us during the digital products building process.
+EFEKT supports us with the digital product design services.
 The product design process at Neoteric includes discovery workshops.
 Our workshops are a step towards understanding the client’s vision and goal.

 What does the design process look like?
 What is its place in the whole development process?

 First of all, the process requires translating the projects’ business requirements into design.
 The aim of this is to achieve two important values: showing the client a forecasted shape of their product.
 Further, letting the development team see beforehand what has to emerge from their code.

 In this part of the process, we work on user stories which means gathering the requirements in a written form.
 Depending on the scale, there could be 50 or thousands of statements.
 In the next step, we head towards prioritization, treating the project similar to building a house.
 There is no point in choosing the shower curtains before building the house or even laying foundations.
 We divide the requirements into sets, depending on their gravity and value.